technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 16 - Configure a chat widget in Dynamics 365 Contact Center.md

     ![A screenshot of a chat Description automatically generated](./media/media16/image15.png)

-6. On the **Chat Widget** page, Leave the details as it is.
+6. On the **Chat Widget** page, leave the details as it is.
 Enable the **Proactive chat** toggle to **Yes.** Select **Next.**

     ![](./media/media16/image16.png)